moritzhulliger/test1/README.md

 ## Building

-To create a production version of your app:
+To create a psfd
+roduction version of your app:

 ```bash
 npm run build